emacsmirror/clockodo/README.md

 On activation this either starts the clock or gets the current running id.
 On deactivation this only stops the clock if it's currently running.

+### Configuration

+This mode can be configured through the `customize` feature of emacs.
+It includes changing faces and colors and other minor adjustments.

+- Set your own default service id (which exists in clockodo) through `clockodo-service-id` instead of using the company defined one.

 ### Reports

 The package provides the following time reports: